Microscopic Mechanism of Anyon Superconductivity Emerging from Fractional Chern Insulators: Finite Doping: Superconductivity

 Which type of superconducting state is selected upon doping, i.e. whether it breaks translations or not, is ultimately a matter of microscopics.

-We note that charge-2 superconductivity with opposing thermal Hall response can be obtained by considering Kohn-Luttinger mechanisms in the complementary weakly interacting limit where the parent state is a chiral metal~\cite{maymann_2025,Shavit_2025}.
+Furthermore, we note that charge-2e superconductivity with opposing thermal Hall response can be obtained by considering Kohn-Luttinger mechanisms in the complementary weakly interacting limit where the parent state is a chiral metal~\cite{maymann_2025,Shavit_2025}.